 Who doesn’t love a treasure hunt?
 Teach your dog to use their nose by playing “Find It.”
 Start slowly and simply.
 Toss a treat on the floor, not too far from you, and say, “Find It.”
 Repeat this a few times until your dog understands the game.
 Once they get the hang of it, you can make it more challenging by hiding treats in different locations.

-Playing hide n’ seek is an easy way to get the whole family moving and involved in the fun.
-All you need to do is take turns hiding throughout the house and call out to your dog.
-Once found, the person hidden can reward them with a treat.
+Playing hide and seek is a great way to get the whole family involved in fun physical activity.
+Take turns hiding throughout the house and call out to your dog.
+When they find you, reward them with a treat.

-An excellent way for your dog to get exercise is to create an indoor obstacle course throughout your home.
-It can be as simple as lying out pillows for them to jump over or even creating a tunnel for them to run through.
-We recommend having treats on hand to keep them motivated to continue the course.
+Set up an indoor obstacle course in your home to give your dog some exercise.
+It can be as simple as laying out pillows for them to jump over or creating a tunnel for them to run through.
+Having treats on hand will help motivate them to complete the course.

 Take advantage of the extra time at home to work on good behavior and communication with your pet.
 If you need some guidance, we offer trick training courses to make the process easier.

 We understand that maintaining your pet’s overall wellness and health can be challenging while working from home.
 If you need assistance, consider scheduling a Doggie Day Camp appointment with us.
 We’re here to help you and your furry friend stay happy and healthy with these effective ways to exercise your dog while at home.

 Email us: firstname.lastname@example.org or call us at 817-498-6410, too!